 |Subject: ||Cyclic connections and how to avoid them|

 A cyclic connection is created when two SMTP servers send messages to each other creating a loop.
 Consider the following scenario that creates a cyclic connection.

-When any user wants to send an out-bound email, either to Xeams or Exchange, it creates a loop - meaning the message will continuously go back and forth between Xeams and Exchange.
+- When any user wants to send an out-bound email, either to Xeams or Exchange, it creates a loop - this means the message will continuously go back and forth between Xeams and Exchange.

 Avoiding cyclic connections

 Xeams runs an internal watchdog service that checks if messages are coming back from the host that the target for SMTP proxy server.
 If two cyclic connections are detected, Xeams will automatically stop the SMTP Proxy server and then restart it later on.